What is Invega?

 Invega side effects

-breast swelling or discharge;
+breast swelling (in women or men), nipple discharge;

 changes in menstrual periods;